Disaster Medicine Handbook: A Quick Reference

 Families should have a clear communication plan during disasters and emergencies that includes important contact information and possibly a pre-agreed upon reunification site.

-If the child is of appropriate age, they should know the names of trust people, contact information, email addresses, and phone numbers.
+If the child is able, they should know the name of trusted adults, contact information, email addresses, and phone numbers.
+Caregivers can teach children their primary caregivers’ first and last names and address as early as possible.

 Hospitals should engage key stakeholders (including child life specialists, social workers, and chaplains) to develop reunification plans in case of disasters.
 Plans should include documentation, caregiver verification, and psychological support for separated children.